Gravity bong: Cup

-Waterfall bong
+Waterfall

 A waterfall bong (or reverse bucket bong) is another method of smoking.
-It is assembled using a large plastic bottle (preferably about 2 liter), a bung or rubber stopper, a brass cut nozzle to act as a bowl and keep the marijuana (or other herbs) from entering the bottle, and an aerator screen.
+It is assembled using a large plastic bottle (preferably two liters), a bung or rubber stopper, a brass cut nozzle to act as a bowl and keep the marijuana (or other material) from entering the bottle, and an aerator screen.
 Once the bottle is filled to its neck in water the lid is screwed on, removing the rubber stopper and igniting the contents of the bowl leads to draining water to cause smoke to be drawn into the bottle.
 The cap is removed after the water has completely drained out, allowing the user to inhale the smoke.

-Lung / Parachute bong / Bread bag bong
+Lung, parachute or bread bag

 A lung, also known as a parachute pipe/bong and a bread bag bong, is a device similar to both a gravity bucket bong and a waterfall, but which does not use water (and therefore is more portable), instead using suction created by placing an airtight malleable object into the smoke chamber, which is withdrawn to pull smoke into the vacated space.
 In its crudest form, it requires only an upper chamber and a taped plastic grocery bag or similar to provide the suction.
 Strings are often added by solo users to assist the pulling, as the device requires to be both held upright and burned using hands, but can be raised steadily with the string (anchored) holding the bag in its original position to create the vacuum.

 In the early 21st century, more sophisticated commercial smoking devices were produced for countries where cannabis was decriminalized.
 One example, with a flat base and a concertina-style chamber that would expand to create the suction smoke chamber and contract to force the smoke into the users lungs, and for storage, was named Bukket but more similar to a lung in its method.